colinchnews/colinchnews.github.io/_posts/2023/09/18/2023-09-18-15-16-45-918361-vibrio-vulnificus-and-biofilms-insights-into-its-survival-and-persistence.md

 ---
 layout: post
-title: ""Vibrio vulnificus and Biofilms: Insights into its Survival and Persistence""
+title: "Vibrio vulnificus and Biofilms: Insights into its Survival and Persistence"
 description: " "
 date: 2023-09-18
 tags: [VibrioVulnificus, Biofilms]